Social entrepreneurship: working on a mission

 How to set up a social enterprise

 Does social enterprise sound like something that suits you?
-Start your own social enterprise or turn your existing business into one with a social purpose.
+Start your own social enterprise or give your existing business a social purpose.
 Define your mission, choose the right legal form, arrange funding and measure the results of your business.

 1. Define your mission and approach

 You probably already have a good idea of the problem your company is working on.
-Dive in even deeper.
 How big is the problem, where does it come from and what does the target group need?
-Once you have identified all aspects of the problem, you can start looking for solutions.
+Once you have identified all sides of the problem, you can start looking for solutions.
 Read books and articles, talk to experts and find out what solutions already exist.
 Van Lookeren Campagne adds: "And look at entrepreneurs who are already focusing on this problem.
 That way, determine how you can add value."
 Based on this, decide which approach to take for your business.

 Sea Ranger Service protects vulnerable marine areas and helps young people distanced from the labour market find jobs.
 "We started in the port cities of Rotterdam and Den Helder.
 That is where unemployment is highest," says Wietse van der Werf, driving force behind the Sea Ranger Service.
 Maritime veterans train unemployed young people to become 'foresters at sea'.
 They set out on a circular sailing ship and manage marine protected areas, conduct research and preserve historical shipwrecks.